-area: 135 m²project year: 2020photographers: etalpmetproject team: irina dubinschi, iulia moscalet, roman lecari, andrei gurulea
+area: 135 m²project year: 2020photographers: etalpmetlead architects: maxim calujacproject team: irina dubinschi, iulia moscalet, roman lecari, andrei gurulea

-The "Acer" house, situated on a picturesque hill, in Hancesti, is a bespoke design for a middle-aged family.
-The house is the axis around which the daily life of the family revolves.
-The core of the building consists of a wooden framework carried by a slab foundation.
-This was imposed by the desire to cut off the construction time and offer a simple and sustainable design solution.
+The "Acer" house is located on a picturesque hill in Hancesti and is a custom design for a middle-aged family.
+The house serves as the axis around which the family's daily life revolves.
+The core of the building is made up of a wooden framework supported by a slab foundation.
+This design solution was chosen to simplify construction time and provide a sustainable solution.

-The house is divided in 2 main areas: the bedrooms, bound together by a corridor, granting the users privacy; and the active area of the house: the fusion of the kitchen, dining and living.
-As we look outside through the glass curtain wall, we experience a dialogue between the geometry and the landscape.
-The focus is on the concrete beam that frames the view, as it becomes more of a painting, a scenery of green and calm.
-Seen from the road, the beam is the element that hides the house from unwanted sights.
-The beam’s curve highlights the rectangular lines of the house and adds to the balance of contrasts.
-The facades are covered with ayous thermowood, revealing its architectural potential and give the viewer a sense of warmth and comfort.
+The house is divided into two main areas: the bedrooms, connected by a corridor for privacy, and the active area of the house which includes the kitchen, dining, and living areas.
+Looking outside through the glass curtain wall, the viewer experiences a dialogue between the geometry of the house and the surrounding landscape.
+The concrete beam framing the view becomes more like a painting, highlighting the green and tranquil scenery.
+From the road, the beam hides the house from unwanted views while also balancing the rectangular lines of the house with its curve.
+The facades are covered with ayous thermowood, showcasing its architectural potential and giving the viewer a sense of warmth and comfort.

-The minimalistic approach is also seen in the choice of finishes for the interior design: the walls are covered with wooden panels; the floor is made of polished concrete; the furniture accents add to the neutral tone of the interior.
-Everything is knitted together to end up in a space that does not burden day-to-day life.
-As this is a parental home, a place for disconnection and rest, it was decided to maintain the main characteristics of the terrain, so that everyone who visits finds himself connected to the roots, to the land and the general feeling of peace and quiet.
+The minimalistic approach extends to the interior design with wooden panels covering the walls and polished concrete floors.
+The furniture accents add to the neutral tone of the interior, resulting in a space that does not burden day-to-day life.
+As a parental home, the house is designed to provide a place for disconnection and rest.
+To maintain the main characteristics of the terrain and provide a connection to the land, the design incorporates a feeling of peace and quiet that visitors can experience.